 Identifying volatile chemicals of ophiostomatoid fungi to develop of highly novel lures for monitoring and evaluating bark beetle populations in the United States.

-1. Complete chamber runs and extractions; analysis samples on GCMS; analysis GCMS output for novel chemical compounds
+1. Complete GCMS output analysis for novel chemical compounds and prepare manuscripts.

 Ecology of siricids and fungal associates in southeastern pine forests: potential for biological control and competition.